 To produce the wine of Chateau Franc Mayne, vinification takes place in a combination of 5 stainless steel tanks and 5 wood vats.
 The steel vats range in size with 2, 60 hectoliter vats, 2, 50 Hectoliters and one 40 hectoliter vat.

-Malolactic fermentation takes place in a combination of barrel, vat and tank.
+Malolactic fermentation takes place in a combination of barrel, vat, and tank.
 The wine is aged in an average of 85% new, French oak barrels for between 12 to 16 months, depending on the quality and character of the vintage.
-Michel Rolland is the wine making consultant.
+Michel Rolland is the consultant.

 Chateau Franc Mayne also produces a second wine, Les Cedres de Franc Mayne.
-On average, the annual production of Chateau Franc Mayne is 1,400 cases of Bordeaux wine per year.
+On average, the annual production of Chateau Franc Mayne is slightly less than 3,000 cases of wine per year.

 When to Drink Chateau Franc Mayne, Anticipated Maturity, Decanting Time